on this page

 People who get an income support payment

-Home care recipients don't need to complete an assessment if they get support payments, such as:
+Home care recipients don't need to complete an assessment if they get any of these support payments:

 We have enough details about their income to do the assessment for them.